cosmos/sdk-tutorials/academy/xl-cosmjs/first-steps.md

 runAll()
 ```

 To execute, this Typescript file needs to be compiled into Javascript before being interpreted by NodeJs.
-As you can see, we've already added this for you as a run target in `package.json`:
+Add this as a run target in `package.json`:

 ```json [https://github.com/b9lab/cosmjs-sandbox/blob/3fe8942/package.json#L7]
 ...